Approximating Fixpoints of Approximated Functions: Introduction

-In order to exemplify our motivations, we focus on Markov decision processes (MDPs) and (a variant of) the Dyna-Q algorithm~\cite{s:dyna-integrated-architecture,s:planning-incremental-dyn-prog,kaelbling1996reinforcement}.
-Consider the MDP in \Cref{fig:mdp-intro} that consists of states $S = \{s_1,s_2,s_3,s_4\}$.
+We exemplify our motivations by focusing on MDPs and (a variant of) the Dyna-Q algorithm~\cite{s:dyna-integrated-architecture,s:planning-incremental-dyn-prog,kaelbling1996reinforcement}.
+Consider the MDP $M$ in \Cref{fig:mdp-intro} with state set $S = \{s_1,s_2,s_3,s_4\}$.
 In each state $s\in S$, the agent can choose an action $a$ from an action set $A = \{b,c\}$.
-Performing a chosen action $a\in A$ in state $s$ yields a successor state $s'$ with a probability $\Tr[]{s}{a}{s'}$ and results in reward $R(s,a,s')$ (in the picture, arrows are labelled $\Tr[]{s}{a}{s'}\mid R(s,a,s')$; if a reward is $0$ the number after the vertical line as well as the line itself are omitted).
-Rewards can be discounted by a factor $\gamma < 1$ in a way that rewards obtained in the future are valued less than immediate rewards.
+Performing an action $a\in A$ in state $s$ yields a successor state $s'$ with a probability $\Tr[]{s}{a}{s'}$ and results in reward $R(s,a,s')$ (in the picture, arrows are labelled ${\blue \Tr[]{s}{a}{s'}}\mid {\dgreen R(s,a,s')}$; if a reward is $0$, the vertical line and the number 0 are omitted).
+Rewards can be discounted by a factor $\gamma < 1$ so that rewards obtained in the future are valued less than immediate rewards.

 A typical aim is to determine a policy for the agent which maximises the expected return.
 The expected return (also called payoff or total reward) $q(s,a)$ at state $s$ taking action $a$ can be naturally expressed by means of a recursive equation, the so-called Bellman equation